HDMI to component adapter!

 Ok, there’s probably not a lot of you out there that care about the “Analog Hole,” but I’m going to tell you why it’s important…at least to me ;-) Basically, it’s what people use to get around digital copy protection.
 Recording the audio output from a CD player is taking advantage of the Analog Hole.
 For video, recording from the component output was used.
 Unfortunately, HDMI has all but replaced the giant five-connector component audio/video cable as the HDTV connection of choice, but along with HDMI comes digital copy protection.

 Good news, I think.
-This device looks like the same thing as the Gang Hu HDMI Splitter and is available on Amazon!
+This device looks like the same thing as the Gang Hu HDMI Splitter and is finally available on Amazon!
+The seller is Frontier Factory whose name appears on the label of the Gang Hu device (see below).

 OLDER UPDATE: I found a similar device on Amazon called the Portta PETHRV HDMI to Component YPbPr + R/L Audio Converter.
 The nice thing about this device is it’s only $26 and free shipping with Amazon Prime.
 I bought one and here’s my short review.